Moving from human utterance to a dystopian

 gestural sections punctuate the evolutions, allowing the composition to move

 into different textural realms.
-Material recording at Lake Vyrnwy and in North Wales.
+Material was recorded at Lake Vyrnwy (Llyn Efyrnwy in Welsh).

 PAUL DIBLEY BIOG